GSA/https/pages/guide.md

 [Pulse](https://pulse.cio.gov) looks for server-side redirects, using an appropriate HTTP response code.
 Sites that use client-side redirects -- such as a &lt;meta refresh&gt; tag or JavaScript -- will not be seen as redirects.
 To meet the M-15-13 requirement of enforcing HTTPS, agencies should employ server-side redirects (or alternatively, disable HTTP access altogether).

 Sites that are reachable on both a root domain (`http://agency.gov`) and their www subdomain (`http://www.agency.gov`) should perform a redirect to HTTPS in both cases.
 Redirecting one but not the other could also cause Pulse to indicate that a domain does not enforce HTTPS.

+### What if I'm using a federally issued certificate -- such as from the Federal PKI or Department of Defense -- for my web service?

+There are [no restrictions on acceptable certificate authorities](/certificates/#are-there-federal-restrictions-on-acceptable-certificate-authorities-to-use?) agencies might use to meet the requirements of M-15-13.

+However, M-15-13 requires agencies to do more than just redirect HTTP traffic to HTTPS.
+It also requires agencies to enable **[HTTP Strict Transport Security](/hsts/)** (HSTS), as [described above](#options-for-hsts-compliance).
+HSTS ensures that HTTPS is always used, and protects users from several common vulnerabilities.

+One important effect of HSTS is that it **disables the ability for users to click through certificate warnings** in supporting browsers.
+This means that **agencies cannot instruct users to click through certificate warnings** to use their web service while also complying with M-15-13.

+This is also consistent with security best practices, as instructing users to click through certificate warnings defeats the point of HTTPS, and will subject users to potential network attacks.

+In practice, to deploy HSTS while using federally issued certificates, an agency will likely need to separate its web services by hostname, based on their expected audience:

+* Federally issued certificates may be practical for web services whose users can be consistently expected to trust the issuing federal certificate authority (CA).
+Users whose devices do not trust the issuing CA will experience a connection failure and be unable to use the web service.
+* Federally issued certificates will not be practical for web services whose users may not always be expected to trust the issuing federal certificate authority.
+These web services will likely require the use of a certificate from a publicly trusted (commercial) CA.